 - Quickly contact any prominent people that you know who might be willing to express their opposition.
 Prominent people can really carry weight.

-- Despite what ELS has been saying, the ranch is not surrounded by comparable properties.
+- Despite what the developer has been saying, the land is not surrounded by comparable properties.
 A map shows that it is surrounded by National Forest and Residential properties.
 Be ready to challenge anyone who says otherwise.

 - When speaking before the Zoning Commission or the Board of Supervisors, be prepared to point out to them how incompatible this zoning is with the adjoining properties.
 This will bolster your re-zoning opposition.